Are You Experiencing Burnout?

 How Control Plays a Role in Preventing Burnout

-Having support can make a BIG difference in one’s life.
+Having support can make a BIG difference in your life.
 Support can come in many different ways.
 Some people are best at providing emotional support and are willing to listen and be compassionate.
 Others are not as good of listeners but might be better at providing practical support, such as loaning you money, giving you a ride, or helping you to fix something.
 While others can be a source of informational support.
 These are people you can count on to have specific knowledge on specific topics.

 Who are the people in your life that you can count on?